VasiliyKolihalov/FatNetLib/docs/2-essentials/1-initial-configuration.md

 ﻿# Initial configuration

-For setup and run application, you need to use  `FatNetLibBuilder`.
-It responsible for:
+For setup and run framework, you need to use  `FatNetLibBuilder`.
+It is responsible for:

 * Register modules
-* Patch configuration patch
+* Patch configuration
 * Patch DefaultPackageSchema
 * Set the order of middlewares
 * Register endpoints
 * Create and run `FatNetLib`

-## Register modules
+## Module registration

-Modules are components that primarily responsible for building the application.
+Modules are components that are primarily responsible for assembly and configuration of the framework.

 To register modules, use the `Module` property.

 ```c#
 var builder = new FatNetLibBuilder